 What Mushrooms Have Healing and Wellness Properties?

 Many different mushrooms have beneficial properties, but some have been studied better than others.
-Our current knowledge suggests that the best healing mushrooms include:
+Our current knowledge suggests that the following mushrooms have some of the most well-researched benefits:

 Lion's mane has been used as a culinary and functional mushroom in East Asia for centuries.
 Its name comes from its shaggy appearance, and it grows across the northern hemisphere.
 Although it is rare to find it in stores, this mushroom is a real delicacy.
 Its flavor has been compared to seafood.

-Lion's mane contains two unique chemicals believed to promote cognitive health and function.
+Lion's mane contains chemicals believed to promote cognitive health and function.
 People take it to support memory, focus, alertness, and more.

 Turkey tail mushrooms are another staple of East Asian medicine, although they grow in many areas around the world.
 They are one of the most widespread fungi and are easily recognizable by their concentric rings, which resemble a turkey's tail.
 They grow on rotting wood, and it is not unusual to see hundreds of these fungi clustered on a single log or tree.

 Reishi is rich in polysaccharides and also contains triterpenes, which give the mushroom its bitter taste.
-This combination makes reishi a wonderful healing mushroom, and people use it to support immunity and vitality, balance stress, and promote restful sleep.
+This combination makes reishi a wonderful healing mushroom, used to support immunity and vitality, balance stress, and promote restful sleep.

 These unusual fungi contain a unique compound called cordycepin, which is thought to have a range of benefits.
 People use cordyceps for various reasons, including supporting energy, endurance, and athletic performance.